Snowflake-Labs/terraform-provider-snowflake/docs/resources/function.md

 ---

+!> **Caution: Preview Feature** This feature is considered a preview feature in the provider, regardless of the state of the resource in Snowflake.
+We do not guarantee its stability.
+It will be reworked and marked as a stable feature in future releases.
+Breaking changes are expected, even without bumping the major version.
+To use this feature, add the relevant feature name to `preview_features_enabled field` in the [provider configuration](https://registry.terraform.io/providers/Snowflake-Labs/snowflake/latest/docs#schema).
+Please always refer to the [Getting Help](https://github.com/Snowflake-Labs/terraform-provider-snowflake?tab=readme-ov-file#getting-help) section in our Github repo to best determine how to get help for your questions.

 # snowflake_function (Resource)

 ~> **Deprecation** This resource is deprecated and will be removed in a future major version release.
 Please use snowflake_function_java, snowflake_function_javascript, snowflake_function_python, snowflake_function_scala, and snowflake_function_sql instead. <deprecation>